Interval Training for Runners: Techniques, Benefits, and Smarter Workouts

 He indicated that aerobic running ranges from jogging (100% aerobic) to 3km speed (60% aerobic).
 Similarly, anaerobic running starts with 200m (95% anaerobic) and extends to 1,500m speed (50% anaerobic).

-For example, running at speeds quicker than 1500m pace is considered more anaerobic than aerobic.
-For instance, running at 800m is considered 67% anaerobic and 400m pace 83% anaerobic, whereas 3km pace is considered 60:40 aerobic to anaerobic.
+For example, running at speeds quicker than 1,500m pace is considered more anaerobic than aerobic.
+Running at 800m is regarded as 67% anaerobic, and 400m pace is 83% anaerobic, whereas 3km pace is considered 60:40 aerobic to anaerobic.

 What Is Interval Training 11 2

-The table below provides a summary of the aerobic to anaerobic ratio of the common running paces.
+The table below summarizes the aerobic-to-anaerobic ratio for common running paces.

 PaceAerobic (%)Anaerobic (%)Category